Fountain Studios: History

 When Associated-Rediffusion lost its weekday ITV franchise in 1968, the television studios entered a difficult period.
 For a time they became LWT's broadcast base and were used to record shows such as On the Buses, Please Sir! and Upstairs Downstairs.
 In 1972 LWT moved out, into its newly built South Bank Television Centre.
-The 1970s through to the 1990s saw the demise and demolition of the film studio complex and the decline of the television studios under many different owners.
+In 1977, Wembley Studios became part of the Lee group being renamed Lee International Film Studios.
+The 1970s through to the 1990s saw the demise and demolition of the film studio complex and the decline of the television studios under many different owners, including Lee International and Trilion.

 Fountain Television began its existence as a studio and post-production facility in New Malden, Surrey in 1985.
 After hosting shows such as Ready Steady Cook and Wizadora, the company took the opportunity to purchase the badly run-down Wembley site in 1993 for redevelopment.

 Studio 5 (now known as Studio A & Studio B), is 14000 sqft including the firelanes.
 An unusual feature of the studio is a soundproof double door which can be lowered in 30 minutes to reconfigure the space into two separate studios, each with its own independent control facilities.
 When used as a single studio, it was the largest fully equipped television studio in the UK – 500 sqft larger than HQ1 at Dock10, MediaCityUK in Salford and 2000 sqft larger than Studio 1 at BBC Television Centre.
 Internationally, larger studios exist in Germany and in the United States, although many of these fall into the category of soundstages and are not fully-equipped television studios.

 Fountain undertook the daunting task of the refurbishment and by 1994 the first shows began to trickle in.
 Hearts of Gold with Esther Rantzen, Talking Telephone Numbers and The Day Today were amongst the first shows to use Fountain's facilities.

 Many high-profile productions were still produced at Fountain Studios up until its closure in February 2017; these include The X Factor, Play to the Whistle, 1000 Heartbeats and Britain's Got Talent.